+The Namespace Management capability consist of the Namespace Management command and the Namespace Attachment command.
 The Namespace Management command is used to create a namespace or delete a namespace.
 The Namespace Attachment command is used to attach and detach controllers from a namespace.
-Namespace management is intended for use during manufacturing or by a system administrator.
+The Namespace Management capability is intended for use during manufacturing or by a system administrator.

-If Namespace Management is supported, then the controller should support the Namespace Attribute Changed asynchronous event (refer to Figure 49 and section 5.21.1.11).
+If the Namespace Management capability is supported, then the controller:

+- a) shall support the Namespace Management command and the Namespace Attachment command: - b) shall set bit 3 to '1' in the OACS field (refer to Figure 109); and should support the Namespace Attribute Changed asynchronous event (refer to Figure 49 and section 5.21.1.11).